rupeshtiwari/rupeshtiwari.github.io/_posts/2022-06-18-guideline-to-become-senior-developer.md

 `EmployeeList` Component is Dumb it takes list of employees render in table.
 It emits a delete message when the user clicks on the delete button.

 The `ManageEmployee` Component will read the employee list from store and it will implement delete use-case where it sends a message to delete employees.

+## Follow TDD strictly

+Write the test first before you write production code.
+That is called TDD ( Test Driven Development ).
+In code walkthrough ceremony, show you spec first before showing your code.
+If you write bad spec, it may cause build failure and slow down you and other people work as well.

+Do not use `new Date()` in your spec models.
+Rather use predictive time or create `IProvideDate` service and use it in your code base to provide datetime value.
+This way you can easily mock your date time.

+Mock any side-effects that can happen in your spec.
+Below are some list:

+- Date time
+- Set Timeout
+- Web API calls
+- Alert or Confirm

 ## While Writing Specs/Unit-Tests